-People in many cultures have been trying to get rid of hair for thousands of years, but during the 20th century, as styles changed and an omnipresent media imparted clear sexual expectations, hair removal has turned into a grooming necessity.
-The increased demand has fostered a variety of methods and inventions in this field, all of which have their advantages and disadvantages, depending on your hair color, skin type, whether your hair is fine or coarse as well as how much money and time you are willing to invest.
+People in many cultures have been trying to get rid of hair for thousands of years, but during the our time hair removal has turned into a grooming necessity.
+The increased demand has fostered a variety of methods and inventions in this field, all of which have their advantages and disadvantages, depending on color, skin type, whether it is fine or coarse as well as how much money and time you are willing to invest.
 The area—whether you are trying to get rid of arm and leg hair, facial hair, chest hair, or pubic hair—should also factor into your hair removal choices.

-Below you’ll find the most popular and effective ways to get rid of hair.
+Below you’ll find the most popular and effective ways to get rid of hair, where ever it appears on the body.
 Each has its proponents and detractors, but choosing a means to get rid of hair is about finding what works for you.
-It should be noted that all women develop hair in undesired places at some point in their lives (it’s not just your little secret—it’s everyone’s); however, if the hair growth is rapid or accompanied by other physical changes, it is time to consult a physician.
+It should be noted that all women develop hair in socially undesired places at some point in their lives (it’s not just your little secret—it’s everyone’s); however, if the growth is rapid or accompanied by other physical changes, it is time to consult a physician.

 Hair Care Topics